uidu-org/hiring-exercises/README.md

 3. Create a new **private repository** for your exercise and add the Welcome hiring team members as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role.)
     * [Andrea Vanini](https://github.com/apuntovanini)

-4. Complete as much of the exercise as you can in 3 hours or less.
+4. Complete as much of the exercise as you can in up to 4 hours.
 Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish, although ideally this would be Rails, Javascript (ReactJS), and SQL (purely because those are the languages we use to build uidu and will be the most familiar with)

 5. Be sure to include the following in your submission
     * a `README.md` with the following information